The 2nd Nordic Bibliometric Infrastructure Spring Meeting

 Full programme

-(still in preparation, all speakers have not been confirmed yet, those with an asterisk will participate in Gothenburg)
+(still in preparation, all confirmed speakers will attend the meeting in Gothenburg)

 MONDAY